coenvalk/coenvalk.github.io/_posts/2024-06-02-How-To-Become-A-Mastermind.md

     - C
 ---

-In 11th and 12th grade I was enrolled in the [International Baccalaureate](https://www.ibo.org/about-the-ib/) program at my [highschool](https://www.nordangliaeducation.com/village-houston).
+In 11th and 12th grade I was enrolled in the [International Baccalaureate](https://www.ibo.org/about-the-ib/) program at my [high-school](https://www.nordangliaeducation.com/village-houston).
 Part of my higher-level math class curriculum was writing a 2,000 word essay on a math topic of my choosing.
 I enjoyed programming and I wanted to find a way to incorporate it into my project.
 I had recently learned about famous computer scientist and author of [*The Art of Computer Programming*](https://cs.stanford.edu/~knuth/taocp.html) Donald Knuth.
 One of [Donald Knuth's](https://en.wikipedia.org/wiki/Donald_Knuth) earlier papers - [*The Computer as a Mastermind*](https://www.cs.uni.edu/~wallingf/teaching/cs3530/resources/knuth-mastermind.pdf) caught my eye, and I decided I could replicate its results.
-I learned about the the board game [Mastermind](https://en.wikipedia.org/wiki/Mastermind_%28board_game%29), read up on [minimax](https://en.wikipedia.org/wiki/Minimax) decision making, and wrote some [C code](https://github.com/coenvalk/mastermind) that followed Knuth's winning strategy.
+I learned about the board game [Mastermind](https://en.wikipedia.org/wiki/Mastermind_%28board_game%29), read up on [minimax](https://en.wikipedia.org/wiki/Minimax) decision making, and wrote some [C code](https://github.com/coenvalk/mastermind) that followed Knuth's winning strategy.
 I submitted my paper [*How to Become a Mastermind*](https://drive.google.com/file/d/0B8CNl_hZHtFzTm5ESzZ0QVRLV0k/view?resourcekey=0-n8PlszyU4NrlLWrGLp0REA) proud of the work I did and the things I learned.

 *As an aside: this was also the first paper I ever wrote in [$$ \LaTeX $$](https://www.latex-project.org/) after learning about the typesetting program at a math and programming pre-college summer camp I attended.
 I was very pleased with myself.*

 After a few weeks of waiting I received back a mark of 6 out of 7 - a very respectable score.
-At the time I was a little dissapointed I didn't get full marks considering all the hard work I put in, but I eventually made peace with my grade.
+At the time I was a little disappointed I didn't get full marks considering all the hard work I put in, but I eventually made peace with my grade.

 That was 8 years ago.
 Since then, I have learned a lot more about programming, math, and science communication.
 As an exercise in reflection and growth, I want to share some thoughts on my code, my writing, and how I would approach the problem differently today.

 ## The Good

-Honestly - for a highschool project?
-Good effort. the code *works* and has no memory leaks which is already more than I can say for some of my other projects.
+Honestly - for a high-school project?
+Good effort.
+The code *works* and has no memory leaks which is already more than I can say for some of my other projects.
 I even included a [Makefile](https://github.com/coenvalk/mastermind/blob/master/Makefile) and [MIT license](https://github.com/coenvalk/mastermind/blob/master/LICENSE)!
 The underlying math in the paper is correct, with a few small nit-picky inaccuracies which we will discuss later.
 The writing is mostly understandable, with perhaps a slight over reliance on complicated math jargon and notation to make the topic sound more advanced than it actually is.
 The paper is well cited and all citations are properly formatted (thanks $$\LaTeX$$!)
-Finally, most impressive perhaps is the fact that we didn't have ChatGPT in those days to write essays for us.
+Finally, most impressive perhaps is the fact that we didn't have Chat GPT in those days to write essays for us.

 ## The Bad